TBXark/rmock/README.md

 # response-mapper

-Modify the http response (only json is supported), no need for http capture and Mithm.
+Modify the http json response, no need for http capture and MitM.

 ### Example